crnk-project/crnk-example/README.md

 Further smaller example applications integrating into various frameworks can be found at [crnk-examples](https://github.com/crnk-movie/crnk-framework/tree/master/crnk-examples).

-*WARNING: this example project is working but still in development and subject to various improvements, see roadmap*
+*WARNING: this example project is still in development and subject to various improvements, see roadmap*

 ## Requirements